-Article original published in Lavender Magazine, June 2019
+Article originally published in Lavender Magazine, June 2019

 Atlanta is one of the gay epicenters of the southern United States, and for good reason.